 Entry Requirements

-• English Proficiency – Since English is the language of instruction at Medical University of the Americas, it is important that applicants be prepared academically to pursue the curriculum and also be able to communicate well.
+- English Proficiency – Since English is the language of instruction at the Medical University of the Americas, applicants must be prepared academically to pursue the curriculum and also be able to communicate well.